-White space, white space, white space!
 Nothing drives traffic away from your site faster than a huge block of text.
-Well.
-That might not be strictly true.
-You could do it faster with popups and “You’ve been Randomly Selected!” surveys.
+Well, that might not be strictly true.
+You could do it faster with popups and “You’ve Been Randomly Selected!” surveys.

 - Use headings to break up the text.
 Make them witty and unexpected!
 (But skip the exclamation points.)

 - Vary sentence length and limit paragraphs to three lines.
 If your post is 300 words or more, use more than one image.
 Think of images as illustrations, or bait to keep your reader going.

 A way to get sucked down an internet rabbit hole for a couple hours, and to find great free images for blogs, is Flickr.
 They’ve got a whole section of Creative Commons Attribution-Only licensed images which means, as long as you give the photographer credit (by linking to his or her Flickr page in the photo caption), you don’t have to pay to use the image.
 If you’re a fan of the weird, macabre, or vintage, an excellent source is The Public Domain Review.
 If you’d rather, there are also relatively low-cost image archiving services like PhotoBucket and Shutterstock.

 There’s no idea too zany for a blog post.
 Just keep it PG-rated (or tamer) and reflective of your practice, and you’ll be in good shape.
 Titles matter in dental SEO, so write snappy titles that accurately reflect the content of your post.
 List posts are popular, so a title like,